fitoori/squirt/README.md

     ```bash
     python3 ./status.py [--force-triangle] [--no-pisugar]
     ```
-*Note: Contrary to indication, the screen will not automatically refresh if this script is manually called, it is mean to be used in conjunction with other scripts + crontab.*
+*Note: Contrary to indication, the screen will not automatically refresh if this script is manually called, it is meant to be used in conjunction with other scripts + crontab.*

 ---